IAlkhovik/Alkhovik/README.md

 ## Past Projects:

+### For The People (Aug 2022 - May 2023): [https://github.com/IAlkhovik/For-The-People](https://github.com/IAlkhovik/For-The-People)

+This is repository containing a project, coded in Flutter and using Google Firebase, developed for Mamie Harper of Carrie's Closet.
+This is a mobile application designed to promote business exposure.
+It was developed using a 2-week sprint Agile workplan and used GitHub for collaboration and version control.

 ### Computer Simulation (Jan 2023 - May 2023): [https://github.com/IAlkhovik/Computer-Simulation](https://github.com/IAlkhovik/Computer-Simulation)

 This is a repository containing projects, coded in Python, related to computer simulation.
 Currently, these include an initial value problem related to spread of disease within a population and the diffusal of traffic from a traffic jam.